vxhl/ML-Projects-in-Data-Science/README.md

 ## Machine Learning Projects 🤖🗂✔

-This is a repository for adding various kinds of Machine Learning Projects.
-Well mostly i created it for my own practice purposes but everyone is free to contribute here.
+This is a repository for adding various kinds of Machine Learning mini projects or learning resources.

 ## Contribute